real estate dispute arbitration in Kulpmont, Pennsylvania 17834

 After reviewing the deeds, contracts, and hearing testimonies, arbitrator Carr focused on whether Robert breached the contract or was negligent in disclosure.
 The arbitration session lasted three hours, with a site visit arranged to inspect the property boundaries.

-Outcome: On June 1, 2023, the arbitration panel issued a ruling in favor of Sarah Whitman.
+Outcome: On June 1, 2023, the arbitration panel issued a ruling in favor of the claimant.
 The panel found that while Robert was unaware of the garage’s separate deed, his failure to verify property documents before sale constituted negligence.
 The panel ordered Robert to compensate Sarah with $25,000 for loss of business use and inconvenience, and granted a partial rescission option—Sarah could return the house within 30 days for a full refund, which she declined.

 Robert expressed remorse but accepted the ruling, recognizing the importance of full disclosure in property sales.
 Sarah, relieved by the outcome, remodeled the home’s backyard to build a new woodshop, fostering her small business in Kulpmont.